AdobeDocs/photoshop-api-docs-pre-release/README.md

 12. Make a Photoshop API call with real assets

-  Now that you can successfully authenticate and talk to the API’s it’s time to make “real” calls.
-You need to store your Assets in any of your storage(S3, Azure or Dropbox).
-Please refer [File Storage](https://github.com/AdobeDocs/photoshop-api-docs-pre-release#input-and-output-file-storage).You can use one of our [sample psd files](https://github.com/AdobeDocs/photoshop-api-docs-pre-release/tree/master/sample_files) and store in your storage as well for testing.
+  Now that you can successfully authenticate and communicate with the API it’s time to make “real” calls.
+In order to make a call using your own assets you will need to have them stored in any of the accepted external storage solutions(S3, Azure or Dropbox).
+For more information on storage please refer to the [File Storage](https://github.com/AdobeDocs/photoshop-api-docs-pre-release#input-and-output-file-storage).If you dont have any assets and want to start testing you can download some of our [sample files](https://github.com/AdobeDocs/photoshop-api-docs-pre-release/tree/master/sample_files) and upload them to your supported external solution of choice.

   ```shell
   curl -X POST \